-Numerous university professors set up collections to support their teaching, and in the 19th centrury a number of Leipzig buisinessmen (and their wifes) established famous private collections.
+Numerous university professors set up collections to support their teaching, and in the 19th century a number of Leipzig businessmen (and their wives) established famous private collections.
 From these roots emerged a considerable number of important scientific museums and collections in Leipzig.

 Museums

-Leipzig is hosting a considerable number of museums with a focus on reserach and teaching.
+Leipzig hosts a considerable number of museums with a focus on research and teaching.
 Particularly important are the Grassi Museum for Ethnology and the German Museum of Books and Writing.
-Moreover, the university is running four important museums, and the city of Leipzig is operating the Leipzig Natural History Museum and the School Museum.
+Moreover, the university operates four important museums, and the city of Leipzig is operating the Leipzig Natural History Museum and the School Museum.

 read more